To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 However, partnering up with the same overall value is not the same as “being similar”.

-Most couples do end looking similar, that’s true, but most couples look similar only because most people are not excellent in any single traits.
+Most couples do end looking similar, that’s true, but most couples look similar only because most people are not excellent in any single trait.

 Enter what the “disassortative bartering”.